 - Do I feel right about the salesperson and sales environment?

 At this point, the product or service offering that brought the salesperson and client together in the first place is secondary to the newly forming human relationship.
-Effective salespeople know this and do not rush the process.
-They also understand that humans are powerfully compelled to trust others and to work together once the caution barriers have been removed.
+Effective salespeople know this and do not rush the process, because they understand that humans are powerfully compelled to trust others.
 So, skilled sales professionals connect at the personal and emotional level first by being genuine and demonstrating honesty in their approach.
-They make a friend before they make a sale and these friendships are established on shared values.
+They prioritize developing relationships first, then can focus on the sale second.

-The used car salesmen of the stereotype may try to fake this emotional connection in order to get the quick sale, but this leaves the client feeling used and cheated, even if the product or service was appropriate.
+The used car sales rep stereotype may try to fake this emotional connection in order to get the quick sale, but this leaves the client feeling used and cheated, even if the product or service was appropriate.

-If you build genuine relationships with clients, you will overcome the used car salesman bias and enable honest discussion of your client’s needs and an honest examination of the solutions you can offer.
-In the end, everyone wins, and a solid, ongoing business relationship is established on a foundation of honesty and trust.
+As our participants learn in our Pure Selling program, if you build genuine relationships with clients, you will overcome the dishonesty bias and enable honest discussion of your client’s needs and an honest examination of the solutions you can offer.
+In the end, everyone wins.